peterhoglund/gd-sheets/README.md

 A spreadsheet directly in the Godot editor for quick and easy data management and storage.
 With Godot Sheets, you don't have to use third-party apps like Excel or Google Sheets when making spreadsheet-like data structures.
 Now you can do it directly in the editor.

-**_This addon is still very work in progress and should be considered a proof of concept at this stage.
+**_This addon is work in progress.
 Add it and test it out, but don't use it in real projects yet._**

 After enabling the addon a "Sheets" section will be available at the top of the editor.